 Her main research interests include water resources planning and management, computational modelling, multi-objective optimization, climate impacts analysis, data analysis, uncertainty analysis, data visualisation.
-Alongside her academic studies, Anna held the position of the Oxford Water Network Coordinator and was responsible for organising seminars and networking events, building relationships with external partners, and engaging with early career researchers.
+Anna previously held the position of the Oxford Water Network Coordinator and was responsible for organising seminars and networking events, building relationships with external partners, and engaging with early career researchers.

 Anna is currently part of the GCRF Water Security and Sustainable Development Hub, the Oxford Martin School Transboundary Project, the Food and Climate Systems Transformation Alliance, and the RAPID National System Simulation Modelling Project.